 Innovation remains a strategic activity for the Group.
-Product Development efforts in 2009 continued to focus on the design of new products, particularly the study of better furniture coverings, and also on improvement of the manufacturing process, with the goal of adapting to the preferences of our target consumers.
+Product Development efforts in 2010 continued to focus on the design of new products, particularly the study of better furniture coverings, and also on improvement of the manufacturing process, with the goal of adapting to the preferences of our target consumers.
 See also "Item 4.
-Information on the Company-Manufacturing."
+Information on the Company-Manufacturing.".
+In 2010, with the aim of focusing on material innovation, Natuzzi signed an agreement with Material Connexion (an international consulting company) in order to develop a personalized program for researching advanced, sustainable new materials, which are contained in a library located in the Style Center.

-More than 150 highly-qualified people work in these activities, and typically about 100 new sofa models are generally introduced each year.
+More than 150 highly-qualified people work in these activities, and typically about 70 new sofa models are generally introduced each year.
 The Group conducts its research and development efforts and activities from its headquarters in Santeramo in Colle, Italy in accordance with stringent quality standards and has earned the ISO 9001 certification for quality and the ISO 14001 certification for its low environmental impact.
 The ISO 14001 certification also applies to the Company's tannery subsidiary, Natco S.p.A.
 The Group's plant in Laterza and the Santeramo headquarters have also received an ISO 9001 certification for their roles in the design and production of furnishings and accessories.